Kourtney Kardashian and Travis Barker Are Engaged - E! Online

-The rock star has put a ring on it!
+The rock star has put a giant rock on it!

 E!
 News can confirm Travis Barker and Kourtney Kardashian are engaged.
 He popped the question on Sunday, Oct.
-17 at Rosewood Miramar Hotel in Montecito, Calif.
+17 at Rosewood Miramar Hotel in Montecito, Calif, and a look at her ring can be seen here.

-"forever @travisbarker," Kourtney posted to Instagram just after Travis proposed.
+"forever @travisbarker," Kourtney, 42, posted to Instagram just after Travis, 45, proposed.
 She included photos of the couple embracing during the magical moment.

+Among those celebrating the engagement was Kim Kardashian, who tweeted footage of the couple kissing and added, "KRAVIS FOREVER," along with a ring emoji.

 An eyewitness tells E!
 News that the proposal took place just as the sun was setting at 6:30 p.m., and that Khloe Kardashian and Tristan Thompson were both present.